FredHutch/ci-lite/README-circleci.md

 to run the deploy.
 These will be written into the project's environment variables.

-- `ssh_key`: path to a file with a private key for knife workstation access
+- `ssh_key_file`: path to a file with a private key for knife workstation access
 - `KNIFE_WORKSTATION`: hostname of workstation with access
 - `KNIFE_SSH_PORT`: port that SSH listens on
 - `KNIFE_USER`: username to use for access- must be able to upload cookbooks